 So that’s solved, and it was pretty easy to fix.
 I may need to alter the BG further to compensate for the HUD as well, so further editing may be necessary because the HUD is likely part of the BG and it will have its own unique tiles that will be part of the count for whatever BG the player is on.

 You can kind of think of it as a background on a stage for a play.
 The sets will be minimal and the actors get a lot of use out of them.
 Some plays use only one set, and that set is kind of like the HUD.
 It doesn’t change even though everything around it does.

 I also received some feedback about some of my color choices for the BG that might make some things hard to read or might make it hard for the player to look at the screen because the colors are a bit too bright.
 Addressing the first issue, the floor in the foreground where the player is going to be moving around the most is a little bright, so staring at it while you play is going to be a pain so let’s change that first.
 Here’s the before (left) and the change (right).

 Much better/easier to look at.
 However, when you throw the sprite on there the player gets a little obscured by the black lines on the floor, so I’m just gonna throw some dark blue on there.

-Sweet things are looking a lot better, and the mock up is looking like something I would enjoy playing.
+Sweet things are looking a lot better, and the mock-up is looking like something I would enjoy playing.
 That’s the point you want to get to.
 You never want to submit something you’re not proud of or wouldn’t want to play.
 That’s why this process is so important and taking feedback is great.
 You also want to take advice and spend the time on whatever you’re working on to both improve as an artist/programmer.
-This stuff may seem like a pain in the moment, but down the road you’re going to be much happier you did it.
+This stuff may seem like a pain at the moment, but down the road, you’re going to be much happier you did it.

 THE MORE YOU KNOW